 Charleston, the largest city in South Carolina, was founded in 1670.
-This adorable Southern town is known for its quaint and historic architecture as well as its yummy signature cuisines, such as shrimp and grits.
+This adorable Southern town is known for its quaint and historic architecture and its yummy signature cuisines, such as shrimp and grits.
 Walking the streets of Charleston, it’s easy to see why this destination is consistently ranked as one of the top cities in the U.S. for tourism.
-Historic sites to visit include Middleton Place, Fort Sumter, McLeod Plantation, the Nathaniel Russel House, and the Old Exchange and Provost Dungeon, among countless others.
+Historical sites include Middleton Place, Fort Sumter, McLeod Plantation, the Nathaniel Russel House, and the Old Exchange and Provost Dungeon, among countless others.

 Golden Isles of Georgia